hacf-fr/Information/CONTRIBUTING_EN.md

 We recommend adding the [`hacf-fr`](https://pypi.org/user/hacf-fr/) account as co-owner or maintainer to have a backup if the code owner is not available for a long period.

-To ease the maintenance of Python modules, we recommend using GitHub Action to upload automatically new releases on [PyPI.org](https://pypi.org).
+To ease the maintenance of Python modules, we recommend using GitHub Action to check the code and upload automatically new releases on [PyPI.org](https://pypi.org).
+We recommand as best practice to use the [`cookiecutter-hypermodern-python`](https://github.com/cjolowicz/cookiecutter-hypermodern-python) template which implement popular and modern Python development standards.

 ## The awesome list